Coming soon – Summer, 2018.

-Well, it all started in London, England, at a pub called The Crown on the edge of the financial district, over a couple of pints with my friend Justin, who runs the Filmbar ’70 film society.
+In the beginning (2011-2012)… Well, it all started in London, England, at a pub called The Crown on the edge of the financial district, over a couple of pints with my friend Justin, who runs the Filmbar ’70 film society.
 I was asking him about screening films in general, and he asked me: “What is it you want to do, exactly?”
 “I want to show our film” meaning, our latest feature film from Creepy Six Films, The Hard Cut Double Feature.
 So, Justin said to me, “Bring me five Canadian films.
 We’ll do an all-day Canadian film festival!”.
 That was back in the fall of 2011, and by 2012 we’d programmed, and, purely by happenstance, were launching the first SHIVERS film festival in London.
 In May of 2012, we started it all with the all-day programme: “The Influence of the Canadian Tax Shelter Films”, which was really just what it sounded like – films influenced by the plethora of killer Canadian genre features that came from the Telefilm tax shelter of the 1970s to the early ’90s.
 Moving back to Vancouver in 2012, we decided to register the Shivers Film Society as an official non-profit film society, both provincially and federally, to showcase independent and classic genre/cult Canadian features and shorts.
-We launched the first Canadadrome all-day fest in Vancouver with the continuing (and very much appreciated) support of the First Weekend Club, The Pacific Cinematheque, The Georgia Straight, UBC, VIFF, Canuxploitation, Criterion Pictures (Canada), The Classic Horror Campaign & Rue Morgue(UK), and the dozens of film fans who continue to show up to our screenings.
+We launched the first Canadadrome all-day fest in Vancouver with the continuing (and very much appreciated) support of the First Weekend Club, The Pacific Cinematheque, The Georgia Straight, UBC, VIFF, Canuxploitation, Criterion Pictures (Canada), The Classic Horror Campaign & Rue Morgue(UK), and the dozens of film fans who would continue to show up to our screenings throughout 2012-2013.

-2015… Programmer/director Vince D’Amato conceived the Cinemafantastique Film Fest at the end of 2014 after reading a typo in Jason Zimmerman’s genre cinema book “Shock Value”, when the author had inadvertently misspelled the title of “CineFantastique” magazine within the first few pages.
-In 2015, Shivers Film Society’s Cinemafantastique became a four-day film festival with the help of Turner Stewart and Dionne Copland from the UBC Film Society, which mixed cult-classic genre films with new, unreleased genre films from independent filmmakers; the program included Dario Argento’s Three Mothers Trilogy, Strange Color of Your Body’s Tears, TimeCrimes, Glass, Cemetery Man, and several other feature films plus two separate short film programs.
+2015… Programmer/director Vince D’Amato became interested in expanding the mandate of the Shivers Film Society to include international genre films, and conceived of the Cinemafantastique film festival after reading a typo in Jason Zimmerman’s genre cinema book “Shock Value”, when the author had inadvertently misspelled the title of “CineFantastique” magazine within the first few pages.
+In the summer of 2015, Shivers Film Society’s Cinemafantastique became a contained four-day film festival with the help of Turner Stewart and Dionne Copland from the UBC Film Society, which mixed cult-classic genre films with new, unreleased genre films from independent filmmakers; the program included Dario Argento’s Three Mothers Trilogy, Strange Color of Your Body’s Tears, TimeCrimes, Glass, Cemetery Man, and several other independent genre feature films along with two separate short film programs.

-In 2016, Cinemafantastique 2 focused more clearly on the independent genre films from around the globe, featuring Last Girl Standing, Holy Hell, The Love Witch (making its Canadian premier at our festival), The Red Man, Harvest Lake, and Bigfoot Ate My Boyfriend.
-Moving onto Cinemafantastique 3 (and further), the newest ideas for the festival will be to condense and showcase exciting, sexy (and bloody) genre films from around the world in a kinetic single-day marathon screening, taking the selected films on a short International cinema-screening tour.
+In 2016, Cinemafantastique 2 was focused more clearly on the independent genre films from around the globe, featuring Last Girl Standing, Holy Hell, The Love Witch (making its Canadian premier at our festival), The Red Man, Harvest Lake, and Bigfoot Ate My Boyfriend.
+Shortly after Cinemafantastique 2 wrapped up, the Shivers Film Society was dissolved.
+Following this, Nicole D’Amato came on board to help with the next year’s festival planning as the key creative co-director and shortly thereafter, she began to co-programme the 2017 event with Vince D’Amato.

-Cinemafantastique Film Fest.
+Cinemafantastique International Genre Film Festival.